-The consolidated results of operations for the three months ended December 31, 2007, are not necessarily indicative of the results to be expected for the full fiscal year.
+The consolidated results of operations for the three and six month periods ended March 31, 2008, are not necessarily indicative of the results to be expected for the full year.

 Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.